hx2A/py5website/reference/sketch_shininess.rst

 Description
 ===========

 Sets the amount of gloss in the surface of shapes.
-Used in combination with :doc:`ambient`, :doc:`specular`, and :doc:`emissive` in setting the material properties of shapes.
+Use in combination with :doc:`ambient`, :doc:`specular`, and :doc:`emissive` to set the material properties of shapes.

 Underlying Java method: `shininess <https://processing.org/reference/shininess_.html>`_